Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/abiword.md

  Abiword is a light and free word processing software that will not make you regret the more expensive suite of programs from famous brands.

- This is the unofficial AppImage built from Debian Stable, so this should work on systems with a GLIBC version equal or higer than the one used in Debian Stable.
+ This is the unofficial AppImage built on top of JuNest, the lightweight Arch Linux based distro that runs on top of any other Linux distro.

  ![screenshot](http://abiworditalia.altervista.org/immagini/abiword_linux.png)